 Prices vary depending on size and finish.
 To get a quotation, please call 0333 987 4452 or use the contact form on the Tuscan Foundry website.
 The team can advise on the right specification for your project and provide a written quote.

 Prices are shown on each product page.
-For project quantities, specification advice, or a formal quotation, please call 0333 987 4452 or use the contact form.
+For project quantities, conservation specifications, or to discuss suitability for a listed building, call 0333 987 4452 or use the contact form.